IBM/example-bank/mesh-pattern.md

 This pattern starts with the deployed services and layers on the OpenShift Service Mesh, allowing more fine grained control of traffic and better overall observability.

+## Step 1: Deploy the services

+Follow the steps in the [Example Bank application](https://github.com/IBM/loyalty/blob/main/README.md) to deploy all the components of the back-end here.
+You will see these services running:

+ - Font-end service (Node.js)
+ - User management service (Java / OpenLiberty)
+ - Transaction processing (Java / OpenLiberty)
+ - User cleanup CronJob ( Java / OpenLiberty)
+ - serverless (knative) loyalty point service (Node.js)

+Ensure that the project they are deployed in is `example-bank`, to match the project in the ServiceMeshMemberRoll instance.

-## Step 1: Installing the OSSM Operator
+## Step 2: Installing the OSSM Operator

 Follow the instructions to install the necessary operators, in this order.
 (Note: `OSSM` stands for "OpenShift ServiceMesh").